How to make money selling your photos online

 Getty Images hands over 15% of an image's sales price, but promise a bigger cut if you make the image exclusive to the site (around 25% – 45%!).

-Single images sell from £150, but the type of licence or subscription plan the customer buys determines how your slice is calculated.
+Single images can sell for up to a few hundred pounds, but the type of licence or subscription plan the customer buys determines how your slice is calculated.

 Shutterstock is one of the best-known stock image sites to sell to.
 The amount you will earn per photo depends on the licence or subscription type, as well as your lifetime earnings (the total amount you've earned on Shutterstock as a contributor).